Michelle Obama's 'Becoming' Director Reveals the Surprising Thing She Learned About Her (Exclusive)

-Nadia Hallgren: Having an opportunity to work with Mrs. Obama on this project was-- It was just such a joy, getting to spend up close and personal time with Mrs. Obama, as well her family and all the folks that work with her.
+Nadia Hallgren: Having an opportunity to work with Mrs. Obama on this project was just such a joy, getting to spend up close and personal time with Mrs. Obama, as well her family and all the folks that work with her.
 We had a lot of laughs.
 It was a very cool experience.

 Was she involved in the creative process?
 Was she watching footage or in edit rooms at all?